mit-han-lab/spvnas/README.md

 ### Testing Pretrained Models

-You can run the following command to test the performance of SPVNAS / SPVCNN / MinkUNet models.
+After `cd spvnas`, you can run the following command to test the performance of SPVNAS / SPVCNN / MinkUNet models.

 ```bash
 torchpack dist-run -np [num_of_gpus] python evaluate.py configs/semantic_kitti/default.yaml --name [num_of_net]